ShopAI8/ALPS/README.md

-# Filtered Approximate Nearest Neighbor Search on Vectors with Diverse Labels
+# Efficient Filtered Vector Search with Diverse Labels: A Trie-Free and Adaptive Routing Approach

 This repository provides **ALPS**, an enhanced implementation for **Filtered Approximate Nearest Neighbor Search (Filtered ANNS)**.
 ALPS improves **UNG (Unified Navigating Graph)** with an accelerated variant named **TFNG**, and further integrates the core ideas of **TFNG**, **FAVOR**, and **Pre-Filtering**.
 It introduces a new **AI-based intelligent routing** mechanism that adaptively schedules algorithms using a machine learning model.
 In addition, the improved version, **ALPS+**, addresses cache thrashing caused by frequent switching among algorithms.